dmnielsen/scrape_sbtb/README.md

 2016-09-20: I've added a "guest_review" column.
 0 = not a guest review,
 1 = guest review.

-New format guest review is still not configured.

-Strange issue: found one "new format" review _well_ into the old review timeline ()

 2016-09-28: cleaned up reviewer information with SQL within table.

+2016-09-29: Updated booklinks.py to update SQL table with new reviews

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code to catch this~~
 * ~~Update pieces to be held in functions rather than inline~~
-* Write some tests (think about edge cases that I've missed)
 * Set up error log that is maintained so I know which rows need fixing
-* drop "Not a book" genres/tags from the table
-* write code to go thru existing rows in table to look for improperly attributed "Guest Reviews"
-  - ~~Old format~~
-  - New format
 * ~~change number of entries to scrape a command line argument~~
-* update booklinks.py to add new reviews to table
+* ~~update booklinks.py to add new reviews to table~~
 * ~~change scrape format of "new" styled posts to get title/author info~~
 * ~~get rid of overflow lines by removing unpacking~~
 * ~~convert genres into string before returning~~
 * ~~create two cursors: one to iterate thru table, one to update table~~
-* ~~authors are not showing up with new scraping functions~~